mtmk-ee/artemis-cubesat-kit/docs/pages/tutorials/setup-from-scratch/raspi-from-scratch.md

 Since logging with SSH will be fairly slow, we can speed it up by disabling DNS.
 Open up either `/etc/ssh/sshd_config` or `/etc/sshd_config` and change the line starting with `UseDNS` to `UseDNS no`.
 Upon reboot, this should drastically decrease the login time for the client calling SSH.
 This can be performed on both the Raspberry Pi and the BeagleBone.

 ## Connecting to the Internet Over USB
-> **_Note:_** this has not yet been successfully performed with either the BeagleBone or a Windows machine as the host.
-It seems to be easiest to use a Mac computer.
+{% include note.html content="This has not yet been successfully performed with either the BeagleBone or a Windows machine as the host.
+It seems to be easiest to use a Mac computer." %}

 ### Internet Sharing on a Mac
 Once the Raspberry Pi is set up, plug it into a Mac computer.
 Navigate to the Network pane in System Preferences, and you should see `RNDIS/Ethernet Gadget` pop up on the left.
 If you do not see this, there is probably something wrong.
 For more information on setting up internet sharing, visit [this article](https://solarianprogrammer.com/2018/12/07/raspberry-pi-zero-internet-usb/).